KoenWestendorp/koenwestendorp.github.io/_posts/2020-04-17-new-project-arkyve.md

 For the styling I am using *Sass*, which I parse into the assets folder using a cli converter.
 The database I plan on using is *SQLite* for no particular reason, I honestly don't know that much about databases and their merits and my demands are really quite minute, so it probably doesn't matter a lot.

 {% include img.html url='/assets/img/arkyve-code-1.png' caption='Honestly, I really like writing CSS!
-(When it's SCSS at least.)' %}
+(When it is SCSS at least.)' %}

 Currently, it is not on my GitHub page, because I am still trying to make a bare-bones, working prototype.
 After I have achieved that, I will rewrite it with the power of hindsight and create the actual production implementation.